BA (Hons) Contemporary Performance

 93% of UWTSD’s Drama students agreed that they have been able to contact staff when they needed to – NSS 2017.

-Contemporary Performance confidently encourages the development of originality, invention and collaborative skills in the world of performance.
+Contemporary Performance develops your originality, invention and collaborative skills for the world of performance.

 Our course principles are:

-Students will commonly use this degree for further specialist study/training in:
+Students can use this degree to follow further specialist study and training in:

 - Performance and collaborating with other arts disciplines